-By Jeremy Burton, Chief Marketing Officer, Dell Technologies
+By Jeremy Burton, former Chief Marketing Officer, Dell Technologies

 Last year Dell Technologies worked with the Institute for the Future to forecast the impact of emerging technologies such as IoT, Augmented and Virtual Reality, and Artificial Intelligence on the way we live, work and conduct business.
 IFTF concluded we’re entering the next era of human-machine partnership – one where our dependence on machines will be far deeper and more immersive than before.
 The way we work will change, and so will the way we learn.
 Not surprisingly, the Institute foresaw wide-ranging implications for those businesses that would be the primary drivers of getting us from here to there.